Edwar Ramírez: New York Yankees: 2007–2009

 Yankees closer Mariano Rivera took Ramírez and fellow reliever José Veras under his wing, mentoring the two in the Yankee bullpen during games.
 Rivera instructed Ramírez to use his fastball more and save his changeup for key situations.
 Ramírez started the 2008 season in Scranton/Wilkes-Barre.
-He was recalled from Class AAA on April 18, 2008, but was optioned back a day later.
-He was called up again on April 29, 2008.
-He did not give up a run at any level of baseball through May 31, a total of thirteen consecutive appearances.
-In a July 2008 game against the Orioles, Ramírez intentionally threw a pitch in the area of Kevin Millar's head during the top of the seventh inning; in response, Daniel Cabrera threw a fastball near Alex Rodriguez's head in the eighth inning.
+He was recalled on 18 April, but was optioned back a day later.
+He was called up again on 29 April.
+He did not give up a run at any level of baseball through 31 May, a total of thirteen consecutive appearances.
+On 30 July, in a game against the Orioles, Ramírez intentionally threw a pitch in the area of Kevin Millar's head during the top of the seventh inning; in response, Daniel Cabrera threw a fastball near Alex Rodriguez's head in the eighth inning.
 Ramírez was suspended three games, while Cabrera was suspended six games.
 On the season, his 10.25 strikeouts per inning ratio was seventh-best among American League relievers.

 Off of the strength of his 2008 season, the Dominican Republic national baseball team offered Ramírez the opportunity to pitch for his country in the 2009 World Baseball Classic.
 However, Yankees' manager Joe Girardi indicated that Ramírez was in competition for a middle-relief job, and Ramírez focused on his chances of making the Yankees' roster, declining the invitation and remaining in camp with the Yankees.
 In February, Ramírez suffered shoulder bursitis, which was initially considered mild.
 Ramírez underwent an MRI on his right shoulder during spring training.
 He made the Yankees' Opening Day roster, but disappointed with poor results.
 Ramírez pitched to a 5.19 ERA in 15 games, allowing 15 walks in 17 1/3 innings.
-On May 19, 2009, Ramírez was optioned to Scranton/Wilkes-Barre to make room on the roster for pitcher Brian Bruney, who was activated off of the disabled list.
+On 19 May 2009, Ramírez was optioned to Scranton/Wilkes-Barre to make room on the roster for pitcher Brian Bruney, who was activated off of the disabled list.

-Ramírez pitched for Scranton/Wilkes-Barre for the remainder of the International League season, finishing with a Class AAA record of 1–5 with a 3.19 ERA in 29 games.
-Ramírez was promoted to the Yankees when MLB rosters expanded on September 1.
-He remained with the Yankees for September; along with fellow call-ups Jonathan Albaladejo, David Robertson, Mike Dunn and Mark Melancon, Ramírez was expected to absorb some of the workload in the bullpen, helping to spare the overworked Alfredo Aceves, Phil Hughes, Phil Coke, and Dámaso Marte.
-Towards the end of the season, he was only used on blowout games as a result of his ineffectiveness.
+Ramírez pitched for Scranton/Wilkes-Barre for the remainder of the International League season, finishing with a 1–5 record and 3.19 ERA in 29 games.
+Ramírez was promoted to the Yankees when MLB rosters expanded on 1 September.
+He was expected to absorb some of the workload in the bullpen, helping to spare the overworked Alfredo Aceves, Phil Hughes, Phil Coke, and Dámaso Marte.
+Towards the end of the season, he was only used in blowout games as a result of his ineffectiveness.
 Ramírez finished the season with a 5.73 ERA, allowing fourteen earned runs in 22 innings; though he did strike out exactly one batter per inning, he also issued too many walks as he struggled with consistency.
 Though Ramírez did not appear in the 2009 postseason with the Yankees, the organization did present him with a 2009 World Series ring.

+During spring training in 2010, the Yankees signed pitcher Chan Ho Park to a one-year contract.
+To make room for Park on their roster, Ramírez was designated for assignment by the Yankees on 28 February 2010.